 Professional carpenter ant control

-Quik-Kill Pest Eliminators offers effective carpenter ant control services that eliminate existing infestations and that prevent these wood destroying ants from returning.
-Our team of pest control technicians have the knowledge and experience needed to combat carpenter ants and will conduct a thorough inspection of your property to identify nesting areas and other sensitive spots.
+Quik-Kill Pest Eliminators offers effective carpenter ant control services that eliminate existing infestations and prevent these wood-destroying ants from returning.
+Our team of pest control technicians have the knowledge and experience needed to combat carpenter ants, and will conduct a thorough inspection of your property to identify nesting areas and other sensitive spots.
 Based on the assessment, we’ll recommend a treatment plan.
 Contact us today to discuss your carpenter ant problem and how we can help!